 Finally, the petition can also be used if the sponsoring U.S. citizen has been living abroad continuously for at least six months with the beneficiary.
 In this case, they will complete a direct consular filing, which allows for the issuance of a visa while outside the U.S. This ensures that you will be eligible for the visa despite not currently living within the country to undergo the usual application process.

 Getting Help with Your Petition

 Speak to the immigration attorneys at Johnson and Masumi for more information about Form I-130 and how it relates to the immigration process.
 Johnson and Masumi’s experienced team of attorneys understands the intricacies of the immigration system and can assist you in selecting the correct petitions and applications, completing and submitting them, and preparing for visa interviews, if necessary.
-The firm offers free consultations to help you explain your situation and receive personalized support and guidance.
+The firm offers consultations to help you explain your situation and receive personalized support and guidance.